Rewind789/wanderer-archive/other/quotes.md

 56. "I want him because he has broad shoulders and he's tall" - Kiefer Y
 57. "Yap yap yap yap yap" - Donal T
 58. "sniff...ethan learnt how to use smh...im so proud...sniff" - Ari A
+59. “Once in year 4, I randomly broke out in hives on my ass” - Luvenia Y
+60. “I had to poop in front of 5 doctors if that makes you feel better” - Luvenia Y
+61. “They all got to see my hairy ass 😭” - Luvenia Y
+62. “Everybody FREEZE” - Ms. Vivian, every 5 seconds
+63. “Ms Vivian has a big bottom so she needs a big chair…(slaps her butt)...this pot has a big butt so it needs a big stove…” - Ms. Vivian
+64. “Why did greg look so happy when he was about to be whipped” - Donal T
+65. “When i first tried listening to that conversation I thought lulu said that her teachers used to put tissues up her ass” - Sherry C
+66. “If my cells can do mitosis, why can’t I?” - Ratvi K
+67. “Why’s it called ethanoate?
+Why can’t it be called vinegar?” - Elain C, “Would you like some di-vinegar-ade?” - Ratvi K